bkaewell/self-driving-car/P3-behavioral-cloning/project_writeup.md

 ## Using Deep Learning to Clone Driving Behavior

 ### Goals
-* Use the simulator to collect data of good driving behavior
+* Use the simulator provided by Udacity to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Build a Convolutional Neural Network (CNN) in Keras with TensorFlow back-end that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report
 ---

-![alt text YOO][image01]
+![alt text][image01]

-![YOO][image01]
+Example of Center Lane Driving

-The primary goal of my project is to teach a Convolutional Neural Network (CNN) to drive a car in a simulator provided by Udacity, arcade-style.
+The primary goal of my project is to teach a CNN to drive a car arcade-style in a simulator.
 The simulator has two modes: training and autonomous.
 For training mode, the sensors output a video stream and records the values of steering angle, speed, throttle, and brake.
 Due to the many interesting features of the track (sharp turns, road textures, road borders, etc.), it is crucial to collect solid training data to ensure a successful model for this project.
 For autonomous mode, the end to end deep learning model processes image data from its sensors and makes a single prediction for the steering angle.
 This actually turns out to be a regression network instead of a classification network, since the output layer of the model outputs a single node (steering angle).
 The vehicle is equipped with 3 front-facing sensors located in the center and on both sides.
 Here is a set of example images from the car’s point of view at one instant in time on the training track:

 ![alt text][image02]